 Possible Risks and Complications

-Blepharoplasty is a very safe surgery, but it does carry the standard risks of surgery.
+Blepharoplasty or Eyelid Surgery in Melbourne is a very safe surgery, but it does carry the standard risks of surgery.
 These include bleeding, infection, and hematoma.
 Many patients also experience changes in sensation such as tingling or numbness which may continue for several months.
 Dry eyes are another concern that results from friction from the swollen lids and typically resolves within a few days.
 Rarely, dryness can persist for longer, causing irritation to the cornea and requiring medical attention.
 In a few cases, eyelid surgery can result in malpositions such as eyelid retraction.
 This is quite uncommon, but it can be resolved with a revision blepharoplasty.

 Eyelid Surgery FAQs